 Before filming the scene where Robert Donat and Madeleine Carroll run through the countryside, Alfred Hitchcock handcuffed them together and pretended for several hours to have lost the key in order to put them in the right frame of mind for such a situation.

 The 62 imported sheep, upon arriving at the sound stage, immediately went to work on the bracken and bushes that had been brought with them.
-The infuriated crew had to replace the real plants with ones hastily bought from a local nursery.
+The infuriated crew had to replace the plants with ones hastily bought from a local nursery.

 The failure of the original copyright holder to renew the film's copyright resulted in it falling into public domain, meaning that virtually anyone could duplicate and sell a VHS/DVD copy of the film.
-Therefore, many of the versions of this film available on the market are either severely (and usually badly) edited and/or of extremely poor quality, having been duped from second- or third-generation (or more) copies of the film.
+Therefore, many of the versions of this film available on the market are either severely (and usually badly) edited and/or of extremely poor quality, having been duplicated from second- or third-generation (or more) copies of the film.
 Fortunately, there is also a Criterion Collection edition.